tonk-labs/gribi/TECHNICAL.md

+# A technical overview of Gribi

 This document is meant to give a high-level intuition about what Gribi does today, how it works and why.
+After a year of prototyping various apps and games that incorporate ZK, we've felt firsthand the unique pains and strains that go with applied cryptography.
+We've carefully picked the abstractions and distinctions that separate each component of the Gribi design pattern to streamline development, sidestepping the need for monoliths, middleware and bespoke cryptographic logic.

 >Caveat: Gribi is not production ready.
 Gribi is still in alpha stages and has been opened to the public for early developer feedback.